MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2017-02-09-Work-in-Prog.md

 ---

 # Introduction
-This summer, I was lucky enough to be in Florence with loved ones and made a day trip out to Pisa.
+This winter, I was lucky enough to be in Florence with loved ones and made a day trip out to Pisa.
 We of course made the necessary tourist pictures with the Leaning Tower, but wanted something more.
 Luckily, we happened across the world's first ever academic botanical garden the Orto Botanico di Pisa, founded in 1544 by Cosimo I de’ Medici.
 Cosimo I was also the Medici that built the Villa di Castello and the Bobili Gardens (and the Uffizi).
 The distinction of establishing the oldest academic garden, however, is disputed since the garden moved locations twice, once in 1563 and most recently in 1591; the Orto botanico di Padova hasn't moved since its founding in 1545.
 Nonetheless, it was here that Luca Ghini, a 16th century botanist who taught at the affiliated Università di Pisa, created the first herbarium.
 Although, his system *bound* herbarium samples into books that could be cited.
 It wasn't until Linnaeus that the plants were freed to individual sheets.

 ![alt text](https://MichaelSongAGradStudent.github.io/images/ortoBotanico.jpg "Bamboo at Pisa")